Nancy Kline said:

 You might also ponder if you are personally motivated to change?
 As this will be needed if coaching is to work for you.
 These are good things to consider but we do not suggest you should start there.

-- We are members of a professional body
+- We are members of a coaching and mentoring professional body

 - We work to a Code of Ethics and Competence Framework

-- We have regular professional coach supervision with a coach qualified in supervision
+- We each have regular professional coach supervision with a coach qualified in supervision

-- Our founder is MBTI, Kleiman and PROPHET team profile certified practitioner
+- We offer MBTI, TKI and PROPHET team profile certified practitioner

-- We have over 400 hours of coaching client experience
+- We have 1,000s of hours of coaching client experience

 - We have a business model that has been tested by competitive tender on quality and price